LesleyLai/digital-garden/content/Concepts/SQL.md

 ---
 created: 2024-08-04
-modified: 2024-08-25
+modified: 2024-10-31
 parent:
   - "[[computing|computing]]"
 publish: true
 tags:
   - computing/SQL
+  - computing/database
 ---
 **SQL** stands for **Standard Query Language** for relational databases.
 It is based on formal query languages such as [[./relational algebra|relational algebra]] and [[tuple calculus|tuple calculus]].

 SQL was originally developed in the 1970s as part of the IBM System R project.
 IBM originally called it "SEQUEL" (Structured English Query Language).
 The name changed in the 1980s to just "SQL".

-SQL is nonprocedural, meaning that a query specifies _what_ data to retrieve, not _how_ to retrieve it.
+SQL is declarative, meaning that a query specifies _what_ data to retrieve, not _how_ to retrieve it.
 A query typically takes several tables as input and returns a single table as the result.
 For example:
 ```sql
 select instructor.ID, department.dept_name
 from instructor, department